khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/troubleshooting.md

 <details><summary>Can I stream live prices and news feeds?</summary>

-The OpenBB Terminal is not currently capable of streaming live feeds through websocket connections.
+The Finance Analysis is not currently capable of streaming live feeds through websocket connections.

 </details>